spl0k/supysonic/README.md

 A roughly documented sample configuration file is provided as `config.sample`.

-The minimal configuration using the _SQLite_ database created on the example above whould be:
+The minimal configuration using a _SQLite_ database would be:

 ```ini
 [base]